 Alternative monitoring/diagnostic strategies for the second eye will then be superimposed on top of this natural history model, applying the sensitivity/specificity estimates (by severity of AMD at time of detection) obtained for the alternative tests (from analysis of the prospective cohort data).
 By superimposing alternative diagnostic strategies on top of the natural history model, we will be able to estimate the time gain from conversion to detection associated with more sensitive tests which are capable of picking up disease earlier.
-As well as allowing alternative monitoring intervals to be evaluated, the model will allow the cost-effectiveness of alternative monitoring intervals to be explored.
-Patients' whose second eye converts to nAMD will be modelled to receive anti VEGF injections upon deterioration of vision, and their vision will be modelled to remain unidentified by any specific strategy (post conversion) will continue to progress at rates observed for untreated eyes.
+As well as allowing alternative monitoring tests to be evaluated, the model will allow the cost-effectiveness of alternative monitoring intervals to be explored.
+Patients' whose second eye converts to nAMD will be modelled to receive anti VEGF injections upon deterioration of vision, and their vision will be modelled to deteriorate/improve at the rates observed for treated eyes in published RCTs.
+Those modelled to remain unidentified by any specific strategy (post conversion) will continue to progress at rates observed for untreated eyes.
 As such, the model will capture the visual acuity and health related quality of life benefits associated with early detection and treatment post conversion.